xfirefly/Airplay-SDK/README_EN.md

-# SDK / SOURCE CODE
+# Sdk / Source code
 AirPlay Mirroring is the process of displaying screen and audio of AirPlay device to a receiver device.
 AirPlay Casting is process of streaming an audio/video stream from AirPlay device to a receiver device.
 This SDK/SOURCE supports both Airplay Mirroring and AirPlay Casting to a receiver device.